Use a calculator to approximate the value of each expression. Giv... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Use a calculator to approximate the value of each expression.
-Give answers to six decimal places.
-In Exercises 21–28, simplify the expression before using the calculator.
-See Example 1.
-1 ————— sec 14.8°
+Give answers to six decimal places. sec 222° 30'

 Verified Solution